Updated: Sep 18, 2022

 The religion with the largest number of followers in Nepal was Hinduism, followed by Buddhism; the remaining were Islam, Kirant, Christianity, and Prakriti, or nature worship.
 Nepal has the largest population of Hindus in the world.
 Nepal was officially the Hindu Kingdom until recently, and Shiva was considered the guardian deity of the country.
 Other minorities are The Bahá'í Faith & Judaism

 Federal parliamentary republic.

 In Nepal, there are different climates according to altitude: the sub-tropical climate with a rainy season in the southern flat strip, the temperate climate in the low mountains, and finally, the cold mountain climate in the peaks of the Himalayas.
 Rainfall is plentiful in the period of the summer monsoon (June to early October), which, however, enters with difficulty in some sheltered inland valleys and on the northern slopes.
-On the southern slopes, at equal altitude, the east is rainier than the west.
+On the southern slopes, at equal altitudes, the east is rainier than the west.
 The best time to visit Nepal in its entirety runs from November to February, to avoid the summer monsoon but also the heat of the plains, which is intense from March to October.